CryptoMove/orb/README.md

-# CryptoMove Tholos CircleCI Orb
+# CryptoMove CircleCI Orb

-Import your secrets stored on CryptoMove Tholos and use them for any command in your CircleCI builds.
+Import your secrets stored on CryptoMove cryptomove and use them for any command in your CircleCI builds.

 ## Installation